Recommended UT-Austin Majors Rank and Test Score Minimums

 Outstanding academics are necessary but are no guarantees of having admissions success.
 Since UT and most other universities “holistically review” their applicants, you need to have a strong resume demonstrating your “fit” for your desired program.
 Nowadays, it’s expected to have relevant experiences to be competitive, especially for STEM.
 Students with great academics who are well within the below charts will routinely get denied.

 In this post, I present data from the past four years to visualize your chances and help you select your first choice college/school/major.
-I recap Fall 2020 admissions and provide an overview of how UT uses rank and test scores.
+I summarize my client data since 2017 and provide an overview of how UT uses rank and test scores.
 I discuss my process for producing these academic minimum rules of thumb and conclude with a conversation about how these can help build your college list and decide whether UT is a realistic match.

 Check out my new book Surviving the College Admissions Madness and Youtube Channel

-I’ve compiled and modeled more than 310 client outcomes for Fall 2017 - 2022.
-Here are my clients from the past five years admitted and denied across all majors, regardless of residency.
-Since Fall 2017, 240 out of 388 first-time clients have gained admission (62%).
+Here are my clients from the past eight years admitted and denied across all majors, regardless of residency.
+Since Fall 2017, 272 out of 433 first-time clients have gained admission (63%).
 7 out of 14 test-optional clients have gained admission (not pictured).

 Texas Residents rank and test score minimum recommendations by college and school